 With a commanding presence and a voice that resonated with authority, Homolka became a sought-after performer for roles that often depicted communist spies or Soviet officials.
 His unique appearance and vocal qualities made him a natural fit for these characters, leading to a steady demand for his performances.

 By the age of thirty, Homolka had already made a significant mark in the theatrical world, having appeared in over four hundred plays.
-His film career was equally impressive, encompassing at least one hundred films and television shows, which solidified his status as a prominent figure in the entertainment industry.
+His transition to film was equally impressive, with a career that included at least one hundred films and television shows, further solidifying his status as a prominent figure in the entertainment industry.

-One of the highlights of his career came when he received a nomination for the Academy Award for Best Supporting Actor for his memorable role in the film 'I Remember Mama' in nineteen forty-eight.
+One of the highlights of his film career came in nineteen forty-eight when he received an Academy Award nomination for Best Supporting Actor for his memorable role in 'I Remember Mama.'
 This recognition underscored his talent and the impact he had on audiences and critics alike.